hasham/android-assignment/README.md

 We would like you to use LibreTranslate API to implement the translation functionality.
 The documentation for the API is here: [https://libretranslate.com/docs/](https://libretranslate.com/docs/)

+## NOTE
+You're required to fork this project and commit only into your forked project, upon completion of your assignment, share your forked repo with us.

 Your tasks are as follows: